 d.
 Which one of the following best describes the level of enforcement of state youth and young adult access to tobacco laws carried out in your state?
-(Check one category only.) ☐ Enforcement is conducted only at those outlets randomly selected for the Synar survey. ☐ Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
+(Check one category only.) ☐ Enforcement is conducted only at those outlets randomly selected for the Synar survey.
+Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
 Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. e.
 Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth and young adult tobacco access law(s) in the last year? ☐ Yes ⊠ No f.
 What additional activities are conducted in your state to support enforcement and compliance with state youth and young adult tobacco access law(s)?
 (Check all that apply and briefly describe each activity in the text boxes below each activity.)
 Merchant education and/or training Merchant education materials include window decals, and "Check ID" and Retailer Training Cards in both English and Spanish.
 LME/MCOs and ALE can request these materials from the distribution center and upon receipt, provide them to tobacco retailers as part of their training programs.
-In total, approximately 43,000 items were distributed to tobacco retailers as part of these training programs.
-A significant increase in the number of merchant educations visits were conducted by LME/MCOs.
-Last year, there were 528 merchant education visits conducted in 18 counties.
-This year there were 6,546 merchant education visits in 75 counties.
+In total, approximately 22,580 items were distributed to tobacco retailers as part of these training programs.
+This is a decrease from last year's distributed amount of 43,000.
+There was a decrease in the number of merchant education visits conducted by LME/MCOs.
+Last year, there were 6,546 merchant education visits conducted in 75 counties.
+This year there were 3,848 merchant education visits in 81counties.
 During these visits, tobacco laws were reviewed, and the outlets received merchant education materials.
-ALE's Online Tobacco Training also recorded increases in the number of visits.
-During its inaugural year 180 participants used the training format.
-Last year the number of visits increased to 528 participants.
-This year, the number of visits substantially increased to 1,307.
-ALE had a slight increase in the number of "Be A Responsible Seller/Server-BARS" onsite trainings conducted to a total of 837.
+ALE's Online Tobacco Training had 91 employees complete the training representing 38 retailers statewide.
+This is a decrease from last year's 1,307 employees participating in the training.
+ALE had a slight increase in the number of "Be A Responsible Seller/Server-BARS" onsite trainings conducted from 837 last year to a total of 990 this year.
 This training focuses on communicating to retail personnel on state laws and penalties for selling tobacco or alcohol to minors.
-These trainings occurred in two formats.
-First, during regular ALE outlet inspections the ALE Agent spends approximately 15 minutes reviewing ALE's scripted PowerPoint training that reviews tobacco laws and the merchant education materials. ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth and young adult access laws) Community education regarding youth and young adult access laws LME/MCOs conducted community trainings with local agencies and other partners in their catchment areas that provided education on youth tobacco use, state/federal youth access laws, and how communities can be involved in state efforts to reduce youth access. ☐ Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth and young adult access laws The DHHS Training and Technical Assistance Center and the Governor's Institute hosted virtual workshops for the LME/MCOs.
-Among other things, the workshops were designed to increase awareness of the state's RVR, explore solutions to reduce the RVR, solicit LME/MCO assistance, and improve LME/MCO reporting on tobacco related activities.
-LME/MCOs are required by the Single State Authority (SSA) to provide community mobilization, community and merchant education, public relations, and/or law enforcement activities for a minimum of 48 hours during each 6-month reporting period.
-Other activities ( Please list. )
+These trainings occurred during regular ALE outlet inspections and the ALE Agent spends approximately 45 minutes reviewing ALE's scripted PowerPoint training that reviews tobacco laws and the merchant education materials. ☐ Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth and young adult access laws